Existence, uniqueness, and universality of global dynamics for the fractional hyperbolic $\Phi^4_3$-model: Integer lattice counting estimates

 \section{Integer lattice counting estimates}

-In this section, we prove some counting estimates related to the fractional wave equations, which are important in controlling the stochastic terms.
+In this section, we prove some counting estimates related to the fractional wave equations, which are important in controlling the stochastic terms, both for our global well-posedness result and for our weak universality result.
 Most of the counting estimates below have prototypes in \cite{Bring2}.
-However, in the case of the fractional wave equation, some modifications are required.